M.Com vs MBA? How to decide the best option for you?

 Guaranteed growth with a practical learning approach

 The days of theoretical knowledge being sufficient for employment are gone.
 Companies now want experts with hands-on experience or some practical knowledge in their domain.
 You will be able to polish your understanding of business and management with a practical approach if you pursue an MBA after completing your B.Com or BBA.
 Experiential learning is the foundation of an MBA degree.
 Internships, live projects, industry visits, and case studies help you understand the business world.

 It is important to evaluate the career options that you can explore after an M.Com and MBA degree.
 Both degrees offer a plethora of career opportunities for a bright future.
 Choose the one that you think is the right fit for you.

 Here are some top career opportunities after an M.Com degree:

 CA (Chartered Accountant)

-After M.Com, Chartered Accountancy, or CA has proven to be one of the most popular professional alternatives.
+After M.Com, Chartered Accountancy, or CA has proven to be one of the most popular career options due to its high value and pay scale.
 You can take a test as soon as you graduate from high school, but it requires serious study.
 To practice professionally, you must complete a 2.5-year internship after passing the three stages of CPT, IPCC and CA Finals.